ekaterinatao/Tutorial_projects/project_8/README.md

 [4.
 Results](https://github.com/ekaterinatao/Tutorial_projects/tree/main/project_8#results)

 ## Description
-We should perform descriptive statistics with hypothesis testing of tennis dataset.
+We should perform descriptive statistics of tennis dataset with hypothesis testing.

 ## Aim
 To test some hypothesis and perform analytics of tennis data.

 **Briefing**
-- There are datasets since 1973 to 2022.
+- There are several datasets since 1973 to 2022.
 - We should use data since 1980 to 2022 only in single matches.
 - We should perform descriptive statistics and check some hypothesis.